ecaterinamh/proiect-it-school-news/README.md

 This project allowed me to increase my knowledge and abilities by applying key concepts like:

-- creating a SPA in VS code by using Node.js, npm and react dependencies;
+- creating a SPA in VS code by using Node.js, npm and React dependencies;
 - responsive design for desktop, tablet and mobile screens by using React Bootstrap;
 - JSX code modules in components and pages for better readability and debugging;
 - CSS modules coresponding to components and pages;
-- obtaining information in real time by using APIs, API key and Postman, useFetch() hook;
+- obtaining information in real time by using APIs, API key, Postman and React hooks (useFetch() and useEffect());
 - displaying information in real time for every day with different news displayed in the reppresented pages;
 - creating the routing environment for the project by using React Router dependency;
-- giving functionality to the application by allowing the user to add and delete news from favorites page by using useContext(), useReducer();
+- giving functionality to the application by allowing the user to add and delete news from favorites page by using useContext(), useReducer(), actions;
-- how to make data to persist after refreshing the web browser by using useLocalStorage() hook;
+- making data to persist after refreshing the web browser by using useLocalStorage() hook;
 - deploying the project on Netlify by using Node.js, npm and Netlify;
-- learning markdown language and creating a README.md document within informations about the project for the users ;
+- learning markdown language and creating a README.md document.

 ### Useful resources